nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Fosterers must match all keywords (i.e. `AND` search).<br>
   e.g. `Hans Bo` will return `Hansbo Grahm`, but not `Hans Duo`.

+* Use double quotes `"` for exact, case-sensitive, word-level match.<br>
+  e.g. `"Tom"` matches "Tom", but not "Tommy".

 * Symbols between keywords or sections will combine them according to the function of the symbol.<br>

 | Symbol / Operator | Description              | Precedence |